django-ftl/fluent-compiler/docs/escaping.rst

 An ``escaper`` is an object that defines the following set of attributes.
-The object could be a module, or a simple namespace object you could create using ``types.SimpleNamespace``, or an instance of a class with appropriate methods defined.
+The object could be a module, or a simple namespace object you could create using ``types.SimpleNamespace`` or the provided :class:`fluent_compiler.escapers.Escaper` dataclass, or an instance of a class with appropriate methods defined.
 The attributes are:

-- ``name`` - a simple text value that is used in error messages.
+- ``name: str`` - a simple text value that is used in error messages.

 - ``select(**hints)``